helm/monocular/docs/about.md

 ## Who are the maintainers of Monocular and KubeApps.com?

-Bitnami and DEIS are the main committers to the Monocular project.
+Bitnami and Deis are the main committers to the Monocular project.
 Bitnami also sponsors the [KubeApps](https://kubeapps.com) website by providing hosting on GKE and contributing to website design.